yunseopshin/yunseopshin.github.io/_posts/2024-01-31-What_Are_BNN_posteriors_like2.md

 ### 목차

 - How well is HMC mixing?
-- Background
-- Related work
-- HMC for deep neural network
+- Evaluating Bayesian neural networks
+- Do we need cold posterior?
 - Reference